joeharrison714/winserverchecker/README.md

 # WinServerChecker
 A simple health checking tool for windows.
-Checkes configures items and returns a response with the status of those checks.
+Will check configured items and returns a response with the status of those checks.
 Great for uptime monitors like Pingdom.

 This tool uses ASP.NET and the checks are configured through the web.config file.